apache/nuttx-apps/graphics/twm4nx/README.txt

        things in a bad state.
 The board I am using has 128Mb of SDRAM so I can't believe that memory is the limiting factor.
 These are, however, RAM-backed windows and will use significant amounts of memory.
+    9. Menus with sub-menus have not been verified.
+There is no use of sub- menus in the current code base so I expect that there are issues when, for example, and item from a sub-menu item:  That menu and all of its antecedent menus should be closed.
+   10. There is an optional MENU button that may appear at the far left on the toolbar.
+It is not used by any window in the current code base and, hence, is unverified.
+I would expect some issues with generating and routing the MENU button events to applications.

+       There are likely other unverified features.